jesi-rgb/old.jesirgb.com/posts/gif-encoding.md

 More specifically, this technique tries to shrink the space of 16M+ colors (8 bit) down to a palette with less colors, in our case, 256 or less, while trying to preserve the quality of it.

 This technique is pretty involved and there are lots of simple and sophisticated ways to implement it.
-So we can, at least, get a sense of what we are talking about, let us see one of the simplest that I could find.
+To get a sense of what we are talking about, let us see one of the simplest that I could find.
 It lies under the family of **Popularity Algorithms**.

 #### Quantizing colors: Popularity algorithm